 This gluten free plum cake is the perfect late summer cake if you ask me.
 Picture a simple cake topped with fresh plums and a generous amount of buttery streusel.
 This traditional Austrian Plum Cake makes the perfect breakfast cake or a little something-something to serve for "Kaffee & Kuchen" (Mid Afternoon Coffee Break).

 Growing up my Grandma had a huge plum tree in her yard so clearly, we ate a lot of plum cake during plum season.
 This recipe is my family's favorite and I adapted it to be gluten-free.
 Most plum cake recipes are very similar but every family claims theirs is the best.
-(Oh and my family does make the best plum cake and apple cake)
+(Oh and my family does make the best plum cake, apple cake and Kaiserschmarrn)

 Recipe Ingredient Notes